 - If you have eye or vision problems, low white blood cell levels, or low platelet levels

 Some MEDICINES MAY INTERACT with nitisinone.
 However, no specific interactions with nitisinone are known at this time.

-This may not be a complete list of all interactions that may occur.
 Ask your health care provider if nitisinone may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.